EE345. Computer Organization

 Number representation, digital storage devices, and computational units, bus structures; execution sequences and assembly language concepts; control units with horizontal and vertical microcoding; addressing principles and sequencing; microprocessors; basic input and output devices; interrupts; survey of RISC principles including pipelined execution.
 Lecture and lab.

 The materials below are Mike Morrow's, for the current offering of EE345.
-This web site is being used as a temporary expedient until Wilkes adequately provided web support with D2L.
+This web site was used as a temporary expedient until Wilkes adequately provided web support with D2L.
 These documents will perhaps convey a sense of the direction of the most recent 2017 offering, at least in the early part of the semester.

 This course is normally offered in the fall semester of odd numbered years, alternating with EE342.
 It's nice to have good programming background, but every other class is going to be in the situation of needing to take this course before taking EE247 and EE342.
 That's just the way it goes.
 It will make those other courses easier later.